 Many people simply assume that MTD for VAT is just about electronically submitting their VAT returns and because they use an online software such as Xero that they are compliant.
 However, MTD for VAT has 3 requirements:

 While firefighting through the pandemic many may have missed requirement 2 being the end of the soft-landing period in April 2021, which saw the introduction of mandatory digital links between your accounting data.
 It is therefore important to review your processes and ensure you meet the digital links requirements.

-Phase 2 will be introduced in April 2025 impacting all general/simple (unincorporated) partnerships.
+Phase 2 will be introduced in April 2027 impacting:

 HMRC are yet to release full detail on MTD for ITSA but have shared some initial legislation, so we do know partly what to expect from the process.
 We anticipate more detail from HMRC in the coming months.

 For each separate business/trade you will need to: